we buy your mobile home [market_city]

 I Inherited a House in Oregon: Steps to Follow and How to Sell It Quickly

-Inheriting a house in Oregon can be both a blessing and a challenge.
-While receiving a property may increase your long-term wealth, it often comes with unexpected responsibilities legal processes, taxes, maintenance, and difficult emotional decisions.
+Inheriting a house in Oregon can be both a gift and a challenge.
+While receiving a property may increase your long-term wealth, it often comes with unexpected responsibilities, legal processes, taxes, maintenance, and difficult emotional decisions.

 Step 1: Understand Probate Requirements in Oregon

-• the property was solely in the deceased’s name
+• the property title was exclusively in the deceased person’s name

 ✔ When probate is required